-We discuss now an imaginary proposal that was used as a running example during the development of this thesis.
-This proposal is of just a pure JavaScript transformation example.
-The transformation this proposal is meant to display, is transforming a code using await[9], into code which uses a promise[10].
+This section covers an imaginary proposal that was used to evaluate the program developed in this thesis.
+This imaginary proposal is less of a proposal and more of just a pure JavaScript transformation example.
+What this proposal wants to achieve is transforming a function using await, into a function that uses and returns a promise.